jsplumb/jsplumb/README.md

 ### New Functionality

 - `elementsDraggable` added to `Defaults`, with a default value of true.
+When `false`, prevents nodes/groups from being dragged.

+- `elementsDraggable` member exposed on `BrowserJsPlumbInstance`, defaulting to `true`.
+When `false`, prevents nodes/groups from being dragged.

 - Added `drag:start`, `drag:move` and `drag:stop` events to the `JsPlumbInstance` class.
 These replace the `start`, `drag` and `stop` event handlers that used to be supported on individual `draggable(..)` method calls.